care-ai-mlops/care-companion/README.md

 If model is degraded to 85% then re-training is triggered.

 ##### Staged deployment:
-- If recall values are above 90 and validaton accuracy are above 90 then we promote to staging
+- If recall values are above 90 and validaton accuracy are above 90 then it is promote to staging
-- If recall values are above 92 and validation accuracy is above 92 then we promote to canary.
+- If recall values are above 92 and validation accuracy is above 92 then it is promote to canary.
-- If recall values are above 94 and validation accuracy is above 94 then we promote to production.
+- If recall values are above 94 and validation accuracy is above 94 then it is promote to production.